DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - **Test coverage** = number of use cases tested / total number of use cases
         - requires enumerating possible use cases (which is a difficult task), and anyone using test coverage calcs to understand the process used to develop the input values
     - Five common criteria used for test coverage analysis:
-        - **branch coverage**: has every IF statement been executed under all IF and ELSE conditions?
+        - 🛎️**branch coverage**: has every IF statement been executed under all IF and ELSE conditions?
-        - **condition coverage**: has every logical test in the code been executed under all sets of inputs?
+        - 🛎️**condition coverage**: has every logical test in the code been executed under all sets of inputs?
-        - **functional coverage**: has every function in the code been called and returned results?
+        - 🛎️**functional coverage**: has every function in the code been called and returned results?
-        - **loop coverage**: has every loop in the code been executed under conditions that cause code execution multiple times, only once, and not at all?
+        - 🛎️**loop coverage**: has every loop in the code been executed under conditions that cause code execution multiple times, only once, and not at all?
-        - **statement coverage**: has every line of code been executed during the test?
+        - 🛎️**statement coverage**: has every line of code been executed during the test?

 - 6.2.8 Interface testing
     - Interface testing assesses the performance of modules against the interface specs to ensure that they will work together properly when all the development efforts are complete